2i2c-org/team-compass/open-source/key-communities.md

 ## List of key communities

-Currently, the following communities are considered "key communities" for 2i2c.
+Currently, the following communities are considered "key communities" for 2i2c.[^sot]

-This is pulled directly from [the source of truth TOML file](data/key-communities.toml) — edit that file to update the list.
+[^sot]: This is pulled directly from [the source of truth TOML file](data/key-communities.toml).
+Edit that file to update the list.

 ```{listing}
 :source: toml